tc39/proposal-temporal/docs/plaindatetime.md

 At least the `year` (or `era` and `eraYear`), `month` (or `monthCode`), and `day` properties must be present.
 Default values for other missing fields are determined by the calendar.

-If the `calendar` property is not present, it will be assumed to be `Temporal.Calendar.from('iso8601')`, the [ISO 8601 calendar](https://en.wikipedia.org/wiki/ISO_8601#Dates).
+If the `calendar` property is not present, it's assumed to be `Temporal.Calendar.from('iso8601')`, the [ISO 8601 calendar](https://en.wikipedia.org/wiki/ISO_8601#Dates).
 Any other missing properties will be assumed to be 0 (for time fields).

 Any non-object value is converted to a string, which is expected to be in ISO 8601 format.
-Any time zone part is optional and will be ignored.
+Time zone or UTC offset information will be ignored, with one exception: if a string contains a `Z` in place of a numeric UTC offset, then a `RangeError` will be thrown because interpreting these strings as a local date and time is usually a bug. `Temporal.Instant.from` should be used instead to parse these strings, and the result's `toZonedDateTimeISO` method can be used to obtain a timezone-local date and time.

+In unusual cases of needing date or time components of `Z`-terminated timestamp strings (e.g. daily rollover of a UTC-timestamped log file), use the time zone `'UTC'`.
+For example, the following code returns a "UTC date": `Temporal.Instant.from(thing).toZonedDateTimeISO('UTC').toPlainDate()`.

 If the string isn't valid according to ISO 8601, then a `RangeError` will be thrown regardless of the value of `overflow`.

 The `overflow` option works as follows, if `thing` is an object: